kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1898 June</span> Aguinaldo elects himself President and declares independence from Spain, except that Spain has already sold the Philippines to the US just the day before.

-- <span class=year>1898 June</span> The last fifty Spanish soldiers in the country barricade themselves in a church in Baler, Quezon to shoot the movie *Our Last Men in the Philippines*, which will later win the Goya Awards for best costume.
+- <span class=year>1898 June</span> Fifty Spanish soldiers barricade themselves in a church in Baler, Quezon to shoot the movie *Our Last Men in the Philippines*, which will later win the Goya Awards for best costume.

+- <span class=year>1898 August</span> Cosplaying US and Spanish soldiers conduct the Mock Battle of Manila, using wooden swords and squirt guns, during which Spanish forces surrender to the Americans instead of the Filipino revolutionaries besieging Intramuros.

 - <span class=year>1898 October</span> *Manila Times* publishes its first issue.
 Columnist [Rigoberto Tiglao](https://rigobertotiglao.com/) lambasts the Spanish and Americans and urge the Katipuneros to throw their lot with the Chinese.